 In Learn to Play 3 on 3, the player will learn to think like a hockey player.
 The introduction of concepts and strategies needed to become successful in the game of hockey will be taught.
 The player will learn advanced skating mechanics as well as higher level stick handling and shooting techniques.
 The objective of this program is to graduate the players to club hockey and a lifetime of love for the game.

 Required Equipment – Hockey Skates, Helmet, Shoulder Pads, Shin Guards, Elbow Pads, Hockey Pants, Hockey Stick (cut to the right length).

 AAU Mite Travel Team

-Willowbrook Ice Arena is excited to announce we have been approved for a Mite level team which will be coached by our Youth Hockey Director Steve Egan.
-If your child is birth year 2013 or younger and interested in playing at the in-house level, please email Steve at firstname.lastname@example.org.
+Willowbrook Ice Arena offers an In-House level Mite team option coached by our Youth Hockey Director Steve Egan.
+The season runs from September 1st to February 28th with playoffs following.
+If your child is birth year 2013 or younger and interested in playing at the in-house level, please email Steve at email@example.com.
 Players will have two practices and one game a week throughout the season as well as two tournaments.
-The season will run Sept 2021-Feb 2022 with additional skates in August.
-Tryouts are scheduled for 8/12 4:50pm, 8/21 1:45pm and 8/22 1:30pm.
-Click the tryout link above to register.
+Cost for the 2021-22 season is $2800 including jerseys, excluding tournament fees.

 Additional Development Opportunities